audacity/audacity-support/contributing/developing-your-own-plugins-and-scripts/creating-your-own-nyquist-plugins/tutorials/the-scratch-symbol-tutorial.md

  (remprop '*SCRATCH* 'effectx) ;; in LISP
 ```

 But there may be cases where you do some analysis and want to use the analysis data multiple times.
-You might even have multiple analysis plug-ins operating on different inputs to collect data to feed into a plug-in with multiple inputs.
+You might even have multiple analysis plugins operating on different inputs to collect data to feed into a plugin with multiple inputs.
 In this case, which might be quite common, you should not call REMPROP(), but this has the problem of leaving data on the \*SCRATCH\* property list indefinitely.

 In cases where \*SCRATCH\* data is not deleted immediately after use, and where there is the potential to leave large amounts of memory there, there should be another effect, e.g. "effectX-partCleanup", that simply calls: